mw-orcl/adb-connectors/looker-connection-adw/wallet/wallet.md

 ## **Download and Configure the Wallet**

 After provisioning Oracle Autonomous Database (ADB), a wallet containing client credentials is required to connect to ADB.

 ![adb](./images/adb-ui-details.png)

-1. Download the wallet to the client machine running your BI or ETL tool.
+1. Download the wallet to the client machine running your looker BI tool.
 Select Instance Wallet for the Wallet Type and click Download Wallet.

 ![adb-wallet](./images/adb-wallet-download.png)